akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 ### Are the events sent in order ?

-Yes and no. From a sequence perspective, yes, an event emitted by the PIM is likely to be sent to your destination is the same order but nothing is done internally to guarantee it.
+Yes and no. From a sequence perspective, yes, an event emitted by the PIM is likely to be sent to your destination in the same order but nothing is done internally to guarantee it.

 If there's an issue with your destination and the event doesn't go through on the first attempt but only after a retry, then you'll face un-ordered events for sure.

 Consequently, and especially in the case of a retried event, you should check the ID and the time of publication of the event to process it properly.

-### What are the subscription destinations proposed for the Event Platform?
+### What are the subscription destinations proposed?
 Can I request another one?

 Subscription destinations:

 - HTTPS - generic, can be considered as a Webhook feature
 - Google Cloud Pub Sub

-We will add other subscription channels based on feedback.
+We will consider adding other subscription destinations based on feedback.
 Please [fill-in this form](https://forms.gle/XsZ7rovRnqfAn4xF9) to propose & upvote new destination types.

 ### What happens if my app or connection is removed from the PIM?